 The classic muslin swaddle blanket is from Aden + Anais.
 You can get a 4-pack here for about $45 and trust me, this is money well spent!

 There are lots of cute blankets out there.
 We don’t need to be overly prescriptive about it, though you should pay attention to fabrics.
 Polyester and other synthetics tend to get very hot and don’t breathe very well (also, they are made from crude oil: gross), so I’m a huge fan of natural materials, like cotton and bamboo.
 Wool is making a comeback now; in fact, the new merino wools are exquisite.

-Another favorite is Little Giraffe.
-These blankets last for YEARS and are wonderful heirloom pieces.
+Another favorite is Little Giraffe (~$75).
+These blankets are $$$, but they last for YEARS and are wonderful heirloom pieces.

 As a reminder, for the first 3-4 months of life, your baby will (most likely) be swaddled to sleep.
 This swaddle will serve as a blanket (of sorts) as well.

 When your baby is post-swaddling age (about 4 months), you’re not going to be putting blankets on them to sleep because they’ll get kicked off in about 30 seconds (and, OF COURSE, they are a suffocation hazard when placed in the crib — mwwwaaaaaa), which leads me to…

 Wearable Blankets — otherwise known as “sleep sacks”: